w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about font types that provide a good reading experience.
 Assess how students identify font types that provide good reading experience.
+* Practical &mdash; Give students a piece of content and ask them to select a font type that favors readability.
+Assess how students select font types that favor readability.

 {% include excol.html type="end" %}